amdw/enginecloud/stockfish/benchmarks/SF_BENCHMARKS.md

 jupyter lab
 ```

-Then, run the following code in a notebook:
+Then, run the following code in a notebook.

+First, to build the data:

 ```python
 import pandas as pd